jensgerntholtz/audioMash/README.md

 - [BUGS](#bugs)

 # DESCRIPTION
 audioMash is a tool for creators that contribute towards the meme internet culture.
-Specifically to automate the creation of "Ear rape" audio.
-"Ear rape" is a trend, in which the audio is modified in such a way that it sounds, terrible for comedic effect.
+Specifically to automate the creation of "Ear mash" audio.
+"Ear mash" is a trend, in which the audio is modified in such a way that it sounds, terrible for comedic effect.

 audioMash runs using Python.